- Windows Update is vital to keep your OS up to date and running smoothly.

 - Move the mouse cursor over to the upper right side of the screen.

-- Now you will need to follow the instructions on the screen to finish the system restore and bring back your Windows 8.1 or Windows 10 device to a point where you did not had this issue.
+- Now you will need to follow the instructions on the screen to finish the system restore and bring back your Windows 10 device to a point where you did not have this issue.

 7. Reset Windows Updates components